No they are not, they are meant for indoor use only.

 The line-men for any telephone company may use these to hold cable to a service pole.
 There are a unlimited amount of applications for the longer cable ties.

-We would recommend our Stainless Steel Ties.
+We would recommend our Stainless Steel Ties or our new Xtreme cable ties.

 GB Heavy-Duty DoubleLock ties carry the high tensile strength as will as the Heavy Duty Cable Ties carry a rating 120 to 175 lb of tension strength.